MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Flags** - Bitmask tracking flags applicable to an entire session, currently primarily focused on sampling and diagnostic data options.
 Allows us to control how a given session behaves in relation to the diagnostic data that the session generates.

+  - **HostAppName** - Identifies the host app name which launches a sub-app.
+Apps like Office Mobile (Android) can launch Word, Excel and PowerPoint sub-apps.
+For such sub-apps, the host app is OfficeMobile

+  - **HostSessionId** - Uniquely identifies the host app session for a sub-app

   - **Id** - Uniquely identifies a given session of data.
 Allows us to identify the impact of issues by evaluating the number of sessions that are impacted and if there are common features of those sessions.

   - **ImpressionId** - Identifies the set of flights that are running in a given session.
 Allows us to identify which individual flights are running on a session so that we can determine if a flight is the source of an issue impacting users.